drkspark/LearningReact/Notes.md

     -   This will give us a better UX
     -   We can also put a Loading Screen
     -   We will be rendering 2-times, but react has a fast render-cycle => NO PROBLEM

+    ## Use CORS extension, so that it allows, us to call Swiggy API